A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 #### Tactics:
   - Before combat
     - Khalib casts darkvision, false life, longstrider, see invisibility, tongues, nondetection and mind blank on himself every day.
-    - Once an alarm is raised, he also casts stoneskin (instant contingency), true seeing and Fiery Body (which can fly) on himself before entering battle.
+    - Once an alarm is raised, he also casts stoneskin, true seeing and Fiery Body (which can fly) on himself before entering battle.
   - During Combat
     - At the start of combat Khalib casts quickened Slow and Flesh to Stone.
 On the second round he casts Duplicate Foe (not living so not affected by the occluding field).
     - Following up with free action sustained Duplicate Foe, and whatever spell he thinks appropriate.